ymagoon/web3/drip-autohydrater/README.md

 to work on Python 3.9, so I would recommending using Python 3.7 or 3.8.
 There are a number of resources that will walk you through installing Python depending on your operating system.

 2. Once Python is installed, the following packages need to be installed.
+Open a terminal and run Python.
+Then, run the commands shown below.

 web3, cryptography, python-dotenv